Axel R. Widerstrom, Alaska, 1919, holding salmon caught from ship Star of France with dog, Mickey.

 Mystic Seaport Museum: over a million images relating to maritime history.

-Online Archive of California: database containing catalog records and finding aids for hundreds of California museums, libraries, and similar institutions, such as the Bancroft Library (UC Berkeley) or the Huntington Libraries.
+Online Archive of California: database containing catalog records and finding aids for hundreds of California museums, libraries, and similar institutions, such as the Bancroft Library (UC Berkeley) or the Huntington Libraries, including ours.